Payment Chargebacks And How Service-Based Software Companies Can Avoid Them

 The dispute management tool helps in resolving chargebacks as it discourages companies from immediately refunding payments upon a dispute, which could lead to them losing out on funds twice due to existing chargeback fees.

-Stax Connect’s Risk Management feature offers access to an in-house risk team for monitoring and validating all payment transactions processed on your software platform ensures continued PCI DSS security and compliance, and allows real-time response to chargebacks with the Dispute Manager API.
+Stax Connect’s risk management feature offers access to an in-house risk team for monitoring and validating all payment transactions processed on your software platform, ensures continued PCI DSS security and compliance, and allows real-time response to chargebacks with the dispute manager API.

 Q: What other help is available to manage chargebacks?

 There are chargeback management software solutions that help companies reduce the risk of chargebacks via real-time reporting, in-depth analysis, and other tools.
-Examples of these include companies like Midigator, Accertify, and others.